COCO: A Platform for Comparing Continuous Optimizers in a Black-Box Setting: Why COCO?

-Appart from diminishing the time burden and the pitfalls, bugs or omissions of the repetitive coding task for experimenters, our aim is to provide a \emph{conceptual guideline for better benchmarking}.
-Our setup and guideline has the following defining features. \begin{enumerate} \item {} Benchmark functions are \begin{enumerate} \item {} used as black boxes for the algorithm, however they are explicitly known to the scientific community.
+Our setup has a distinct boundary between the implementation of benchmark functions on the one hand and the experimental design, data collection and presentation on the other hand.
+Our benchmarking guideline has the following defining features. \begin{enumerate} \item {} We benchmark solvers on a set (a suite) of benchmark functions.
+Benchmark functions are \begin{enumerate} \item {} used as black boxes for the solver, however, they are explicitly known to the scientific community,

-\item {} designed to be comprehensible, to allow a meaningful interpretation of performance results.
+\item {} designed to be comprehensible, to allow a meaningful interpretation of performance results,

-\item {} difficult to ``defeat'', that is, they do not have artificial regularities that can easily be (intentionally or unintentionally) exploited by an algorithm.\footnote[5]{ For example, the optimum is not in all-zeros, optima are not placed on a regular grid, most functions are not separable \phantomsection {\hyperref[index:whi1996]{\emph{{[}WHI1996{]}}}}.
+\item {} difficult to ``defeat'' or exploit, that is, they should\del{do} not have artificial regularities and artificial symmetries that can easily be exploited (intentionally or unintentionally), \footnote{ For example, the global optimum is not in all-zeros, optima are not placed on a regular grid, most functions are not separable \cite{WHI1996}.
 The objective to remain comprehensible makes it more challenging to design non-regular functions.
 Which regularities are common place in real-world optimization problems remains an open question. }